gh1mau/vapt/defectDojo.md

-### defectDojo docker setup</u>
+### defectDojo docker setup

-#### <mark><u>Install docker:</u></mark>
+#### <u>Install docker:</u>

-`sudo apt update`
+1. `sudo apt update`

-Next, install a few prerequisite packages which let apt use packages over HTTPS:
+2. Next, install a few prerequisite packages which let apt use packages over HTTPS:
    `sudo apt install apt-transport-https ca-certificates curl software-properties-common`

-Then add the GPG key for the official Docker repository to your system:
+3. Then add the GPG key for the official Docker repository to your system:
    `curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -`

-Add the Docker repository to APT sources:
+4. Add the Docker repository to APT sources:
    `sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu bionic stable"`

-Next, update the package database with the Docker packages from the newly added repo:
+5. Next, update the package database with the Docker packages from the newly added repo:
    `sudo apt update`

-Make sure you are about to install from the Docker repo instead of the default Ubuntu repo:
+6. Make sure you are about to install from the Docker repo instead of the default Ubuntu repo:
    `apt-cache policy docker-ce`

-Finally, install Docker:
+7. Finally, install Docker:
    `sudo apt install docker-ce`

-Docker should now be installed, the daemon started, and the process enabled to start on boot.
+8. Docker should now be installed, the daemon started, and the process enabled to start on boot.
 Check that it’s running:
    `sudo systemctl status docker`